The X Factor (British TV series) series 6: Bootcamp

 As with the auditions, the "Bootcamp" selection stage was filmed in front of a live audience.
 Filming took place on 1 August at the HMV Hammersmith Apollo.
 Approximately 200 acts attended bootcamp.
 They were initially split into groups of three, and judges gave instant decisions on who would leave based on the group performances, bringing the number of acts down to 100.
-The judges then cut the number of acts down to 50.
+The judges then cut the number of acts down to 49, but called back three rejected female soloists to form a new girl group, Miss Frank, bringing the number of remaining acts to 50.
 Following a further set of auditions, the number of contestants was narrowed to 24.
-Originally, the group Trucolorz were chosen by the judges for the final 24 but were disqualified due to one of the group's members being too young for the show, and they were replaced by Harmony Hood.
+Originally, the group Trucolorz were chosen by the judges for the top 24 but were disqualified due to one of the group's members being too young for the show, and they were replaced by Harmony Hood.

 The contestants were then split into the usual four categories before the judges discovered which category they would mentor for the rest of the competition.
 The Boys (16–24) were mentored by Cole, Minogue had the Girls (16–24), Cowell mentored the Over 25s, and Walsh took charge of the Groups.